jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 EndSection
 ```

-A graphic card is defined above.
+A graphic card!
 Again it has its identifies \(name\), its drivers and some options \(like support resolutions, refresh rates, ...\).
 This device needs a screen and a monitor:

 > Note: The `vesa` points to a low resolution, always working driver.
 It is used for troubleshooting.